 To open your National Pension System account offline, you must visit the nearest POP (Point of Presence) and submit the subscriber registration form with all the necessary KYC (Know Your Customer) documents and an initial contribution amount.

-After receiving the application, the POP will send it for further processing to the CRA (Central Recording Keeping Agency).
+After receiving the application, the POP will send it for further processing to the CRA (Central Recordkeeping Agency).
 If your application is approved, the CRA will send you the PRAN (Permanent Retirement Account Number) and the password to access your account, and a welcome kit containing the PRAN card.

 Online Method

-While you open an NPS account, you can use the unique life99 platform to calculate the potential returns you can get on your contributions and track all your transactions.
+While opening an NPS account, you can use the NPS Calculator to calculate the potential returns on your contributions.